 Next comes the question of morality of government taking away our cash.
 This is where it gets interesting and this is the issue we must address, because herein lies the true nature of our rights (not legal but given by nature), nature of government and our relationship with government.

-Guided by thinkers, who are immortal, a case against demonetization is presented.
+Guided by few principles, case against demonetization is presented.

 First question: does the government have the right to take away our property?